-We have Retail Card programs with 29 national and regional retailers, which have approximately 40,000 retail locations and include department stores, specialty retailers, mass merchandisers and e-retailers (multi-channel and online retailers).
-The average length of our relationship with our Retail Card partners is 20 years.
+We have ongoing Retail Card programs with 29 national and regional retailers, which have approximately 45,000 retail locations and include department stores, specialty retailers, mass merchandisers, e-retailers (multi-channel and online retailers) and oil and gas retailers.
+The average length of our relationship with our ongoing Retail Card partners is 20 years.